PROPERTY OWNERS HAVE CERTAIN RIGHTS

 In appraisal districts located in counties with more than 200,000 populations or that have authorized electronic communications, and that have implemented a system that allows such communications, chief appraisers and ARBs may communicate electronically through email or other media with property owners or their designated representatives.
 Written agreements are required for notices and other documents to be delivered electronically in place of mailing.

 All property tax forms including those for exemptions, special use valuation, renditions, etc. may be obtained from the Coryell CAD or from the State Comptroller’s Office at 1-800-252-9121.
 Applications are available as downloads from the appraisal district website https://coryellcad.org/commonly-used-forms/ or the comptroller’s website https://comptroller.texas.gov/taxes/property-tax/forms/.
-Homesteads, agricultural (1-d-1) and business personal property forms may be filed online at https://forms.coryellcad.org/.
+Homesteads, disabled veterans, agricultural appraisal (1-d-1) and business personal property forms may be filed online at https://forms.coryellcad.org/.

 This is a public service announcement by: Coryell Central Appraisal District